ShreyBiswas/GreyLiteratureClassifier/README.md

 5. When you're done, as before, close the terminal and VSCode window, and run `exit` in the Docker terminal to shut down the container.

-For recommendations on using each Python program (preprocess/train/predict), scroll further down.
+For recommendations on using each Python program (preprocess/train/predict), scroll further down or look throguh `workflow.ipynb`.
 For a quick rundown of flags, just run the Python program with `-h`.

+I recommend opening one container for development, and in another terminal, opening another to run programs - this lets you shut down the 'runner' container without making VSCode lose its connection to the 'dev' container.  \
+Both containers are bind-mounted to the same filesystem, so instantly reflect updates to files.

 ---